outofcoffee/imposter/docs/configuration.md

             break

         case "fetch":
-            // use a different static response file with the default behaviour respond {
+            // use a static response file and the default plugin behaviour respond {
-                withFile "static-data.json"
+                withFile "example-data.json"
                 and()
                 usingDefaultBehaviour()
             }